arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/optics/prism/README.md

 ## Prism

+{:.beginner}
+beginner

-A `Prism` is a loss less invertible optic that can see into a structure and optionally find its focus.
+A `Prism` is a lossless invertible optic that can see into a structure and optionally find its focus.
 They're mostly used for structures that have a relationship only under a certain condition.
 I.e. a certain `sum` of a `sum type` (`sealed class`), the head of a list or all whole double values and integers (safe casting).

 Since `Prism` has an optional focus it can be seen as a pair of functions `getOrModify` and `reverseGet`.